 That said, you’ll want to ensure you have the right cover for your needs.
-A 2013 Massey University study found that Kiwis were under-insured for personal risk, including for life cover, while a more recent 2019 survey found that the majority of New Zealanders had not considered the financial impact on their family if they were no longer around to provide an income.
+A 2013 Massey University study found that Kiwis were under-insured for personal risk, including for life cover, while a more recent 2019 survey by the Financial Services Council NZ found that the majority of New Zealanders had not considered the financial impact on their family if they were no longer around to provide an income.

 If you don’t have cover, you may have made a few assumptions about life insurance either costing a fortune or not being relevant to you – and you’re not alone.
 Here are some common myths about life insurance, as well as the truth behind them.

 Myth 1: Life insurance is too expensive

 The cost of life insurance will vary depending on your age and your health, so don’t jump to any conclusions just yet..
 It’s a good idea to crunch the numbers and figure out a cover amount that works for you and your family, as this will impact the cost along with the type and extent of cover chosen.

 Myth 2: I need a financial advisor when setting a cover amount